 11.1 While the dehydrator is running, press and hold the manual Water Eject Switch (18).
-When the dehydrator shuts down because of low water, turn the front panel power switch (6) OFF and disconnect from power source
+When the dehydrator shuts down because of low water, turn the front panel power switch (6) OFF and disconnect from power source.

-- 11.2 Turn the filter cap counterclockwise to remove the cap.
-Remove the old intake filter and center the new filter as the filter cap is tightened to the passive air intake assembly. - 11.3 Slide out the old cabinet filter from the cabinet.
-Slide the new filter into the cabinet slots until the filter rests against the filter stop.
+11.2 Turn the filter cap counterclockwise to remove the cap.
+Remove the old intake filter and center the new filter as the filter cap is tightened to the passive air intake assembly.

+11.3 From the back of the dehydrator, remove the old cabinet filters from the cabinet.
+Slide the new filter into the cabinet slots, completely covering the heat exchanger fins.